Do I Need an Attorney for My Misdemeanor Charge?

 - Enforcing the Plea Deal – If you intend to plead guilty, an attorney will file the right paperwork and help enforce that plea deal – ensuring prosecutors do not go back on their word and that everything agreed to orally is officially entered with the courts.

-Hire a Skilled Defense Attorney – Contact the Law Office of Timothy Armstrong, P.A.
+Hire a Skilled Defense Attorney – Contact The Armstrong Law Group, P.A.

 If you have been arrested for a misdemeanor, contact a criminal defense attorney regardless of how “minor” you think your charge is.
-The Law Office of Timothy Armstrong, P.A. offers aggressive, experienced defense services that can help reduce charges or even help you avoid jail time altogether.
+The Armstrong Law Group, P.A. offers aggressive, experienced defense services that can help reduce charges or even help you avoid jail time altogether.
 Contact us online or call 904-356-8618 to schedule a case evaluation now.